coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 ## Integration requirements
 * Coveo Platform rights to generate an API Key with the proper rights
-* Write access in AWS for the following products: AWS Lambda, AWS Cloud Watch, * AWS  API Gateway and AWS Parameter Store
+* Write access in AWS for the following products: AWS Lambda, AWS Cloud Watch, AWS API Gateway and, AWS Parameter Store
 * Slack Admin rights to create an application and deploy it in a workspace

 ## Architecture